aisu-wata0/Spermack/README.md

 You need to register on Slack (https://slack.com) and make a workgroup.
 Then you need to add Claude (https://slack.com/apps/A04KGS7N9A8-claude) to your workgroup.

+If you already have a Slack account, either make a new one for Claude, or post on /aicg/ when your coworkers read your ERP logs.

 # Script Setup

 Download the zip from this page.